 Loss of muscle mass (sarcopenia)

 In addition, social isolation is common in older people, which tends to decrease food intake.
 Depression and dementia are very common contributing factors, particularly among nursing home residents.
+Dental problems (for example, periodontitis) become more common with aging and can compromise nutrient intake and digestion.
 It is often difficult to sort out the exact contribution of specific factors.

 Older people may benefit from nutritional supplements to correct vitamin deficiencies (for example, of vitamins D Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more and B12 Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
 Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more ).
 However, supplements should be given between meals and at bedtime.
 Otherwise, supplements might decrease the appetite at mealtime.
 Feeding and shopping assistance may also help some people.

 Involuntary weight loss exceeding 10 pounds or 5% of body weight over a period of a few months is cause for concern.

 Tests are done based on the person's symptoms and findings on physical examination.